gocheaphosting/easy-paypal-lte/readme.txt

 Please see the "Installation" section in this readme.
 It will tell you how to display your products and e-shop on your blog.

+= How do I manage products? =
+= Looks like I can define only one product?! =

+To add a new product, type in a product code in the "Product Code" field.
+You can then specify the rest of the product details.

+To edit an existing product, select it using the drop-down menu (or type in its product code.)
+The product will be loaded and you can edit its details, just like defining a new product.

+Note that the drop-down menu is editable.
+To add a new product, just type in a new Product Code even when the drop-down menu looks like a menu.
+This is the point that confused some of my users, leading them to think that they couldn't define new products.

 == Change Log ==

 = Future Plans =